conwaycolorlab/ProjectManagement/Lab Meeting/template.md

 *
 *

-:open_book: Agenda & Notes
+:memo: Agenda & Notes
 ---

 > *This meeting is an open agenda.
 > The discussion points will be curated from the sections above.
-> The notetaker(s) will add the notes here as we go. :memo:*
+> The notetaker(s) will add the notes here as we go.*

 *
 *